 The Scot Harvath series by Brad Thor, delivers action that never stops.
-The highly successful seventeen novels feature counterterrorism as the central theme, more topical with each new title.
+The highly successful twenty novels feature counterterrorism as the central theme, more topical with each new title.

 Back in 2013, when I reviewed “Takedown,” Thor arranged for an entire year of “Thrills, Threats, and Thor.”
 He invited his fans to read each of the books (one a month) in order, starting in January, 2013, with the first, “The Lions of Lucerne.”
 Thor’s website has videos and extras about each of the books and of course, an opportunity to buy them.

 Scot Harvath is well written, with depth and a sense of humanity despite the gravity of his tasks.
 We experience moments of his deep commitment and never question his patriotism as the books unfold.
 “Takedown,” first published in 2006, dealt with post September 11th terrorism action in New York City.
 See my review here.